apperceive/migration/README.md

 # migration
-Drupal migration related code and notes
+Drupal migration related code and notes as issues.